MatrixAI/Polykey-Docs/X.509-Certificate.md

 But we would need custom verification here when used in gRPC.

 We could also use BIP39 and the other BIP standards to have a human readable name, these are non-FQDNs.
 These can also act as unique identifiers.

+---

+According to the standard: https://tools.ietf.org/html/rfc2818#section-3.1 and https://security.stackexchange.com/questions/61699/is-cn-hostname-verification-against-ssl-certificate-required-for-non-browser-sof

+It is possible to "disable the name check".
+Which is what we want to do in the case of HTTP/HTTPS and grpc clients.
+Our name check is the public key check, there's no need to do further checks of this kind.

+But if we are to allow arbitrary http clients, it may be necessary to not just use our self-signed certs, but to allow the user to use their own certs for this, such as they want a CA signed cert to represent the PK node.
+In that case, we should actually be generating a CSR.
+And by doing this we can integrate PK into existing CAs like letsencrypt and such.

+However our CSR will have custom attributes that the CA will need to sign for.
+Specifically attributes that are important our own things.